jorroll/rschedule/docs/usage/README.md

 # Using rSchedule

-This library has four main occurrence generating classes which each implement `OccurrenceGenerator`:
+This library has four main occurrence generating classes which each extend `OccurrenceGenerator`:

 - [Schedule](./schedule)
 - [Calendar](./calendar)